Create device groups for Windows Autopilot

 Group name and Group description: Enter a name and description for your group.

-Azure AD roles can be assigned to the group: Select No, Azure AD roles aren't assigned to this group.
+Microsoft Entra roles can be assigned to the group: Select No, Microsoft Entra roles aren't assigned to this group.

-For more information, see Use cloud groups to manage role assignments in Azure AD.
+For more information, see Use cloud groups to manage role assignments in Microsoft Entra ID.

 Membership type: Choose how devices become members of this group.
 Select Dynamic Device.
 For more information, see Add groups to organize users and devices.

 Owners: Select users that own the group.
 Owners can also delete this group.

 Dynamic device members: Select Add dynamic query > Add expression.